-This Quarterly Report on Form 10-Q is for the Quarterly Period ended March 31, 2014.
+This Quarterly Report on Form 10-Q is for the Quarterly Period ended June 30, 2014.
 In this Quarterly Report, "we," "us," "our" and the "Trust" refer to Universal Health Realty Income Trust.

 You should carefully review all of the information contained in this Quarterly Report, and should particularly consider any risk factors that we set forth in this Quarterly Report and in other reports or documents that we file from time to time with the Securities and Exchange Commission (the "SEC").
 In this Quarterly Report, we state our beliefs of future events and of our future financial performance.
-In some cases, you can identify those so-called "forward-looking statements" by words such as "may," "will," "should," "could," "predicts," "potential," "continue," "expects," "anticipates," "future," "intends," "plans," "believes," "estimates," "appears," "projects" and similar expressions, as well as statements in future tense.
+In some cases, you can identify those so-called "forward-looking statements" by words such as "may," "will," "should," "could," "would," "predicts," "potential," "continue," "expects," "anticipates," "future," "intends," "plans," "believes," "estimates," "projects" and similar expressions, as well as statements in future tense.
 You should be aware that those statements are only our predictions.
 Actual events or results may differ materially.
-In evaluating those statements, you should specifically consider various factors, including the risks outlined herein and in our Annual Report on Form 10-K for the year ended December 31, 2013 in Item 1A Risk Factors and in Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations-Forward Looking Statements .
+In evaluating those statements, you should specifically consider various factors, including the risks outlined herein and in our Annual Report on Form 10-K for the year ended December 31, 2013 in Item 1A Risk Factors and in Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations-Forward Looking Statements.
 Those factors may cause our actual results to differ materially from any of our forward-looking statements.

-Our future results of operations could be unfavorably impacted by continued deterioration in general economic conditions which could result in increases in the number of people unemployed and/or uninsured.
-Should that occur, it may result in decreased occupancy rates at our medical office buildings as well as a reduction in the revenues earned by the operators of our hospital facilities which would unfavorably impact our future bonus rentals (on the Universal Health Services, Inc. hospital facilities) and may potentially have a negative impact on the future lease renewal terms and the underlying value of the hospital properties.
-Additionally, the general real estate market has been unfavorably impacted by the deterioration in economic and credit market conditions which may adversely impact the underlying value of our properties.
-The tightening in the credit markets and the instability in certain banking and financial institutions over the past several years has not had a material impact on us.
-However, there can be no assurance that unfavorable credit market conditions will not materially increase our cost of borrowings and/or have a material adverse impact on our ability to finance our future growth through borrowed funds.
+In certain of our markets, the general real estate market has been unfavorably impacted by increased competition/capacity and decreases in occupancy and rental rates which may adversely impact our operating results and the underlying value of our properties.
+In addition, although credit markets conditions and the instability in certain banking and financial institutions over the past several years has not had a material impact on us, there can be no assurance that unfavorable changes in credit market conditions, should they occur, will not materially increase our cost of borrowings and/or have a material adverse impact on our ability to finance our future growth through borrowed funds.

 In this Quarterly Report on Form 10-Q, the term "revenues" does not include the revenues of the unconsolidated limited liability companies ("LLCs") in which we have various non-controlling equity interests ranging from 33% to 95%.
 We currently account for our share of the income/loss from these investments by the equity method (see Note 5).
-As of March 31, 2014, we had investments in eleven jointly-owned LLCs, all of which are accounted for by the equity method as of March 31, 2014.
+As of June 30, 2014, we had investments in eleven jointly-owned LLCs, all of which are accounted for by the equity method as of June 30, 2014.
 Palmdale Medical Properties was consolidated in our financial statements through June 30, 2013 as a result of a master lease arrangement with a wholly-owned subsidiary of UHS.
 As previously disclosed, the master lease expired effective as of July 1, 2013 and, as of that date, we began accounting for Palmdale Medical Properties under the equity method through December 31, 2013.
 Effective January 1, 2014, we purchased the third-party minority ownership interests in Palmdale Medical Properties and Sparks Medical Properties in which we formerly held non-controlling majority ownership interests.
 As a result of our purchase of the minority ownership interests, we now hold 100% of the ownership interests in these LLCs which own MOBs and we began accounting for them on a consolidated basis effective January 1, 2014.
 Each of the property's assets and liabilities are recorded at their fair values.
 (See Note 4 to the consolidated financial statements for additional disclosure).